MRI Image

 MRI

-X-Ray Medical Group, Inc provides excellence and professional service in MRI and Open MRI (Magnetic resonance imaging) at our various locations throughout San Diego.
-The open MRI uses a strong magnetic field rather than x-rays to provide remarkably clear and detailed pictures of internal organs and tissues.
+X-Ray Medical Group, Inc provides excellence and professional service in MRI (Magnetic resonance imaging) at our various locations throughout San Diego.
+The MRI uses a strong magnetic field rather than x-rays to provide remarkably clear and detailed pictures of internal organs and tissues.
 This modality is state of the art for imaging the brain and related vessels as well as disorders of the eyes and inner ears.
 It requires specialized equipment and expertise and allows evaluation of some body structures that may not be as visible with other imaging methods.

 MRI is the most sensitive exam for brain tumors, strokes and certain chronic disorders of the nervous system such as multiple sclerosis.
 In addition, it is a useful means of documenting brain abnormalities in patients with dementia and it is commonly used for patients with disease of the pituitary gland.
 MRI can detect tiny areas of tissue abnormality in patients with disease in many parts of the body.